Ginkgo Biloba for Back-to-School Brain Health: Ace the Year

 📚 Pair it with smart habits:

-Sleep, hydration, and healthy diet amplify the benefits of ginkgo supplement use.
+Sleep, hydration, and a healthy diet amplify the benefits of ginkgo supplement use.

 ⏰ Morning is best: